SCP-1310-JP/onion-monero-blockchain-explorer/README.md

  - showing encrypted payments ID,
  - showing ring signatures,
  - showing transaction extra field,
- - showing public components of Monero addresses,
+ - showing public components of Scp1310jp1 addresses,
- - decoding which outputs and mixins belong to the given Monero address and viewkey,
+ - decoding which outputs and mixins belong to the given Scp1310jp1 address and viewkey,
- - can prove that you send Monero to someone,
+ - can prove that you send Scp1310jp1 to someone,
  - detailed information about ring members, such as, their age, timescale and their ring sizes,
  - showing number of amount output indices,
- - support Monero testnet and stagnet networks,
+ - support Scp1310jp1 testnet and stagnet networks,
  - tx checker and pusher for online pushing of transactions,
  - estimate possible spendings based on address and viewkey,
  - can provide total amount of all miner fees,